-Caroline Barron is an award-winning writer, manuscript assessor and editor, book reviewer, columnist, and board member of the Michael King Writers Centre.
+Caroline Barron is an award-winning writer, manuscript assessor and editor, book reviewer, columnist, and was a board member of the Michael King Writers Centre from 2017 to 2021.
 Her debut, RIPIRO BEACH: A Memoir of Life After Near Death (Bateman Books, May 2020) won the 2020 New Zealand Heritage Literary Award for Best Non-Fiction Book.
 She holds a Masters in Creative Writing from the University of Auckland (2015) plus a journalism degree and, in a previous life, owned and ran Nova, a leading model and talent agency.
 She is currently working on a novel, for which she was awarded Creative New Zealand funding.

-Caroline resides between Auckland’s Point Chevalier and Northland’s Ripiro (Baylys) Beach, with her husband and two young daughters.
+Caroline resides between Auckland, and Northland’s Ripiro (Baylys) Beach, with her husband and two young daughters.

 For publishing or rights enquiries please contact Nadine Rubin Nathan at High Spot Literary: firstname.lastname@example.org.